-Quality of life (QOL) is increasingly considered the ideal of modern medicine from the aspect of bio-psycho-social point of view [4, 5, 6].
-The question arises: "what is the quality of life?"
-[7, 8].
-One of the most comprehensive definitions of quality of life is stated by Felce and Perry.
-They define the quality of life as overall general well-being, which includes objective factors and subjective evaluation of physical, material, social and emotional well-being, together with personal development and purposeful activity.
-Everything is valued through a personal set of moral norms of the environment" [8, 9].
-Keith and Schalock say that quality of life can be used as a "sensitive term that provides recommendations and guidance", as a "social assembly", as an "organizational concept" or "all together" as: "a systemic framework which can be seen in the work aimed at improving the lives of individuals" [8, 10, 11].
-There are connections and differences between quality of life and similar concepts such as well-being, pleasure, satisfaction, functional status and health condition [8].
+Šćepan SINANOVIĆ Milutin Milanković High Medical College of Professional Studies 27 Crnotravska Street Belgrade 11000, Serbia scepan.sinanovic@gmail.com of quality of life is stated by Felce and Perry [9].
+They define the quality of life as an overall, general well-being, which includes objective factors and subjective evaluation of physical, material, social and emotional well-being, together with personal development and purposeful activity.
+Everything is valued through a personal set of moral norms of the environment [8, 9].
+Keith [10] and Schalock [11] say that quality of life can be used as a "sensitive term that provides recommendations and guidance," as a "social assembly," as an "organizational concept" or "all together" as: "a systemic framework which can be seen in the work aimed at improving the lives of individuals" [8].
+There are connections and differences between the quality of life and similar concepts such as well-being, pleasure, satisfaction, functional status, and health condition [8].